-What is The Vernacular Architecture Society of South Africa?
+Welcome to The Vernacular Architecture Society of South Africa

-Because our name is such a mouthful, we use the acronym ‘VASSA’ fairly interchangeably with ‘Vernacs’.
+Because the name is such a mouthful, we use the acronym ‘VASSA’ fairly interchangeably with ‘Vernacs’.

 Just so you know, as you read on …

 We are a Cape Town based, voluntary, non-profit organisation that aims to support the study and preservation of vernacular architecture in South Africa.

 You don’t have to be an architect to join!

 If you are interested in the built landscape you’ll get to know ‘’as much about the Cape Dutch fantastic stuff as the simple things’’ according to James Walton, our founder.

 The Encyclopedia of Vernacular Architecture of the World defines it as …